 A people must have dignity and identity (Andrew Goodman).
 Alternative clothing styles provide this dignity and identity to people.
 And there are millions of takers for these styles.
-One such very popular style is Gothic Fashion style.
-It is a very expressive and almost dramatic style with the followers adhering to dark, mysterious, sometimes antiquated Gothic theme in their makeup, hairstyle and clothing.
+One such very popular style is the Gothic Fashion style.
+It is a very expressive and almost dramatic style with the followers adhering to dark, mysterious, sometimes antiquated Gothic themes in their makeup, hairstyle and clothing.

 If you know about Gothic culture only as a part of its fashion style, that couldn’t be more wrong.
 The Gothic movement became popular in United Kingdom in the 18th and early 19th centuries as a new literary movement (also called anti-transcendentalist).
 It saw a revival among the audience of Gothic rock, an offshoot of the post-punk genre (Wikipedia), and is a major path breaking cultural movement in the 1980’s.
-The Gothic fashion started as an alternative to the popular bright cheery fashion of the times.
+Gothic fashion started as an alternative to the popular bright cheery fashion of the times.

-The Gothic beliefs have base in poetry and writing of Edgar Allan Poe, Anne Rice and H.P Lovecraft, popular vampire stories as well as supernatural and horror films (Eg. Interview with a Vampire) and music by heavy metal music bands and singers such as Marilyn Manson (I am a Goth Video).
+The Gothic beliefs have a base in poetry and writing of Edgar Allan Poe, Anne Rice and H.P Lovecraft, popular vampire stories as well as supernatural and horror films (Eg. Interview with a Vampire) and music by heavy metal music bands and singers such as Marilyn Manson (I am a Goth Video).

 Goth as a subculture has darkness, and misery as its central themes, a preference for the macabre tales involving monsters and witches, and a fascination for death and ghost stories and symbols of the occult.
 Sexual liberation and freedom of choice and anti religious sentiments are implicit ideals of this popular subculture.